-- Collaborate with the Colorado Department of Transportation, the Regional Transportation District, local governments and other regional stakeholders to implement and monitor asset management techniques. - Work with the Colorado Department of Transportation, the Regional Transportation District and other regional stakeholders to expand effective Transportation Systems Management and Operations projects, incident management procedures and processes, transportation demand management initiatives, and other innovative tools and techniques to safely optimize performance. - Coordinate efforts of the Colorado Department of Transportation, the Regional Transportation District, local governments and other regional stakeholders to most efficiently use the existing multimodal system while planning for future use. - Way to Go and travel demand management stakeholders continue to work with local jurisdictions and employers to distribute information about and encourage the use of technology, including multimodal real-time trip planning. - Collaborate with public safety stakeholders to assess threats to and vulnerabilities of the transportation system, including consideration of national and regional homeland security initiatives, and establish and implement resolution processes in response.

-- Monitor and manage transportation systems (including traffic signal systems) in collaboration with neighboring jurisdictions. - Participate in federal, state and regional initiatives related to safety and homeland security initiatives. - Partner with local law enforcement agencies and advocacy groups on education and enforcement activities related to all road users. - Accurately monitor and maintain crash and traffic safety data for all transportation modes. - Support the use of congestion pricing and other tolling techniques.

-- Develop specific plans and strategies to operate roadways more efficiently (such as traffic signal coordination and better management of traffic incidents). - Develop and implement access management principles along major streets. - Enforce traffic and ordinances as they apply to all users of the transportation system. - Implement Transportation Systems Management and Operations projects.
+Voluntary Options Available to Regional Organizations Voluntary Options Available to Local Organizations Collaboration Collaboration Collaborate with the Colorado Department of Transportation, the Regional Transportation District local governments and other regional stakeholders to implement and monitor asset management techniques.
+Work with the Colorado Department of Transportation, the Regional Transportation District and other regional stakeholders to expand effective Transportation Systems Management and Operations projects, incident management procedures and processes, transportation demand management initiatives, and other innovative tools and techniques to safely optimize performance.
+Coordinate efforts of the Colorado Department of Transportation, the Regional Transportation District, local governments and other regional stakeholders to most efficiently use the existing multimodal system while planning for future use.
+Way to Go and travel demand management stakeholders continue to work with local jurisdictions and employers to distribute information about and encourage the use of technology, including multimodal real-time trip planning.
+Monitor and manage transportation systems (including traffic signal systems) in collaboration with neighboring jurisdictions.
+Participate in federal, state and regional initiatives related to safety and homeland security initiatives.
+Partner with local law enforcement agencies and advocacy groups on education and enforcement activities related to all road users.
+Accurately monitor and maintain crash and traffic safety data for all transportation modes.
+Support the use of congestion pricing and other tolling techniques.
+Policies and Regulations Develop specific plans and strategies to operate roadways more efficiently (such as traffic signal coordination and better management of traffic incidents).
+Develop and implement access management principles along major streets.
+Enforce traffic and ordinances as they apply to all users of the transportation Systems Management and Operations projects.